PP-Module for LiFi Access Systems

 This requirement must be included if IPsec or another protocol that uses pre-shared keys is claimed, and pre-shared key authentication is selected (e.g., "Pre-shared Keys" is selected in FCS_IPSEC_EXT.1.13 or "pre-shared keys" is selected in FCS_RADSEC_EXT.1.2).
 The intent of this requirement is that all protocols will support both text-based and bit-based pre-shared keys.

 For the length of the text-based pre-shared keys, a common length (22 characters) is required to help promote interoperability.
-If other lengths are supported, they should be listed in the assignment; this assignment can also specify a range of values (e.g., "lengths from 5 to 55 characters") as well.
+If other lengths are supported, they should be listed in the assignment; this assignment can also specify a range of values (e.g., "lengths from 5 to 55 characters").

 For FIA_PSK_EXT.1.3, the ST author specifies whether the TSF merely accepts bit-based pre-shared keys or is capable of generating them.
 If it generates them, the requirement specifies that they must be generated using the RBG provided by the TOE.

-The evaluator will verify that the TSS describes
+The evaluator shall verify that the TSS describes

 1. the protocols that can use pre-shared keys and that these are consistent with the selections made in FIA_PSK_EXT.1.1.